 HUMBUG Version 5.0, fully-working including online hints.

 Requires DOS.
 File size: 164 KB (168,735 bytes).
 NOTE: If you have a modern version of Windows, it may not support 16-bit DOS programs.
-Some game players have reported having good results by using free DOS emulators like vDos or DOSBox.
+Some game players have reported having good results by using free DOS emulators like vDos, DOSBox or Boxer.

 Originally “Humbug” was a shareware game, which required players to register to get access to maps and online hints.
 In May 1997 I placed Humbug in the public domain - and this new free version comes complete with all the goodies.